https://draft.blogger.com/blog/post/edit/3265998875528797637/5529721174276767634

 Simplified interpretation:

-Surat Altin begins with four oaths before dealing with an important fact about the perfection of creation of man, and Allah's justice in dealing with his creations, where Allah swore by the fig and the olive in the first verse, then swore by the mount of Altour in Sainai, and by the City of Mecca in the next two verses.
+Surat Altin begins with four oaths before dealing with an important fact about the perfection of creation of man, and Allah's justice in dealing with his creations, where Allah swore by the fig and the olive in the first verse, then swore by the mount of Tur in Sainai, and by the City of Mecca in the next two verses.

 Allah did not create mankind only in the best form and shape, but also He preferred them over much of what He has created, with definite preference as He has mentioned in Surat Alisraa Aya (17).
-But the destiny of man will be to Hellfire if he does not obey Allah and follow the Messenger, and Allah will return him to the lowest of the low as mentioned above in Aya (5).
+But the destiny of man will be to Hellfire if he does not obey Allah and follow the Messenger, and Allah will return him to the lowest of the low as mentioned in Aya (5).

 No one Knows its interpretation except Allah